 TikTok users say they helped sabotage Trump rally with false registrations

 TikTok users took partial credit for inflating attendance expectations at a less-than-full arena at President Donald Trump's first political rally in months, held in Tulsa on Saturday.
 Social media users on platforms including the popular video-sharing app have said they completed the free online registration for the rally with no intention of going.
-The New York Times reported Korean pop music fans were also encouraging people to do the same.
+The New York Times reported that fans of Korean pop music were encouraging people to do the same.

 Prior to the event, Trump's campaign manager Brad Parscale said there had been more than one million requests to attend.
 However, the 19,000-seat BOK Center arena had many empty seats on Saturday evening and Trump and Vice President Mike Pence canceled speeches to an expected "overflow" area outside.
 A Tulsa Fire Department spokesman told Reuters the crowd was tallied at about 6,200 people.